 We use songs that fill our minds with God’s character, that form our worldview by God’s truth, and that teach us about the biblical meaning and personal implications of His Gospel.

-The best of the hymns and the best of the more modern worship choruses are those that direct our focus away from ourselves and onto the character and Gospel of God.
+The best of the traditional hymns and psalms, along with more modern worship choruses are those that direct our focus away from ourselves and onto the character and Gospel of God.

 We preach the Bible alone, expounding verse by verse, because as Paul reminds Timothy, Scripture is “breathed out by God” (2 Tim.
 3:16).